 - With experience, you can even learn to temper chocolate without a thermometer!

 There’s a lot that goes into making candy, but this brief glimpse might be enough to get you started in time for Easter.
 Now you know how to decorate with pink candy, blue candy, or any other color to suit the season, as well as how to make chocolate covered pretzels and other treats with a tempered and professional look.
-And to help serve your homemade candy, our mint-colored products will be the perfect accent for spring.
+And to help serve your homemade candy, our Confetti collection will be the perfect accent for spring.